F5Bot alternative · Updated August 2026

 The short version

-F5Bot tells you a word was mentioned on three sites, for free, and leaves the judging and the writing to you.
-EaseClaw tells you someone is ready to buy across eleven sources, and writes the reply in your voice.
-Keep F5Bot if free alerts from Reddit, Hacker News and Lobsters are enough and you like doing the rest by hand.
-Move to EaseClaw when the raw hits pile up faster than you can work them.
+F5Bot tells you a word was mentioned on three sites, and leaves the judging and the writing to you — free only up to 5 keywords now, down from 200.
+EaseClaw tells you someone is ready to buy across twelve sources, and writes the reply in your voice.
+Keep F5Bot's free tier if 5 keywords on Reddit, Hacker News and Lobsters is genuinely enough.
+Move to EaseClaw when you need more keywords, more sources, or the raw hits pile up faster than you can work them.

 EaseClaw vs F5Bot